Appendix I: Definitions

 - The term "complainant" means any person who submits a charge alleging that a student violated the Student Code of Conduct.
 For the purposes of resolution of the allegations, if the case is pursued by the Director of Student Conduct and goes to formal resolution, than the complainant participates as a witness and as the initiator of the referral of the incident.

 - The term "accused student", or "accused student organization or student group" means any student, student organization or student group accused of violating this Student Code of Conduct.

-This New Student Code of Conduct follows the format, design, and wording of much of the "Model Student Conduct Code", as devised, published and provided to college and university student conduct administrators in the United States by Edward N. Stoner II and John Wesley Lowery.
-This model code is officially titled: "Navigating Past the 'Spirit of Insubordination', The version of this Model Student Conduct Code" utilized for the new University of Nevada, Reno, Student Code of Conduct appears in the Journal of College and University Law, Volume 31, No 1: 2004, as published by the National Association of College and University Attorneys and the Notre Dame Law School.
-This document is available for review in the Office of Student Conduct, University of Nevada, Reno, at: (775) 784-4388.
+This Student Code of Conduct follows the format, design, and wording of much of the "Model Student Conduct Code", as devised, published and provided to college and university student conduct administrators in the United States by Edward N. Stoner II and John Wesley Lowery.
+This model code is officially titled: "Navigating Past the 'Spirit of Insubordination', The version of this Model Student Conduct Code" utilized by the University of Nevada, Reno, Student Code of Conduct appears in the Journal of College and University Law, Volume 31, No 1: 2004, as published by the National Association of College and University Attorneys and the Notre Dame Law School.
+This document is available for review in the Office of Student Conduct, University of Nevada, Reno, at: 784-4388.